aantipov/moiva-blog/content/post/2021-04-19-report-q1-2021-js-build-tools-bundlers.md

 ![a bar chart showing percentage of JavaScript libraries monthly npm downloads in Q1 2021 compared to the value in Q4 2020](/blog/images/2021-q1-report/bundlers/npm-downloads-percentage.png)

 ## Development Activity: commits, releases, and contributors
 [Vite](https://github.com/vitejs/vite) is leading in almost every metric.
-The same with Development Activity - it got an astonishing amount of commits, 1002 (that is 11 commits per day on average).
+The same with Development Activity metric.
+In Q1 2021 Vite got an astonishing amount of commits, 1002 commits, that is 11 commits per day on average.
 The commits came from 58 contributors.
 ![a bar chart showing numbers of JavaScript libraries commits in Q1 2021](/blog/images/2021-q1-report/bundlers/commits.png)